LisaHJung/O4B/README.md

 **IMPORTANT**

-In the `service` section, the processors are applied sequentially in the order listed, so pay attention to the order!
+In the `service` component, you must pay attention to the order in which the proccessors are listed as processors are applied sequentially in the order listed!

 The `batch` processor should be listed *last* to group the data into batches before exporting.